-Kevin Sherwin has been invited to give presentations at the University of Oxford, the Indiana University Jacobs School of Music, 2017), as well as the New York City and Wilmington Classical Guitar Societies.
+Kevin Sherwin has been invited to give presentations at the University of Oxford, the Indiana University Jacobs School of Music, the Mannes School of Music, and the University of Louisville.
 He has been featured on the Metropolitan Museum of Art’s Department of Musical Instruments online publication, in an article entitled “Giving Voice to Times Both Past and Future,” discussing the collection’s 1953 Ignacio Fleta guitar from a performer’s perspective.
-Mr. Sherwin has worked as a performance practice researcher for the Yale Collection of Historical Sound Recordings, where he wrote various articles on Romantic-era performance practices, including on previously unexamined recordings of classical guitarists from the early 20th century.
-Mr. Sherwin extends his work in performance practice further into the 20th century, serving as a researcher for the Charles Ives Society.
+He is also primary author of the performance practice research guide for the Yale Collection of Historical Sound Recordings, as well as co-author of the complete Charles Ives Discography.

 Kevin Sherwin, a graduate of Yale University, studied guitar with Tali Roth at the Juilliard School, and subsequently with Christopher Ladd.
 He is a YoungArts alumni, and during his time at Yale College, served as an apprentice conductor to Mark Bailey.

 Sherwin performs on a guitar made by Aaron Green (2013), a baroque guitar made by Michael Schreiner (modeled after a Jean-Baptiste Voboam instrument from 1690), and a ca. 1830 guitar made by Aubry-Marie from Mirecourt, France.